 - Letters of commitment from all participating organizations providing core funding.
 This is the basis by which matching funds in support of the program, up to $20,000 annually per proposal, will be determined.

-Attach your PDF to our NOLP Node Proposal form by 1 October 2020.
+Attach your PDF to our NOLP Node Proposal form by 23 October 2020 (extended from the original deadline of 1 October).
 Note that the form, hosted on the AAS Grants-and-Prizes Portal on the OpenWater Awards website, requires you to log in with your AAS membership credentials.
 If you need help finding those, contact our Membership Services team at 202-328-2010 or email@example.com.
 (If you're not a member of the AAS, you can create a new account on the AAS OpenWater site and log in that way.)

 The timeline to initiate the National Osterbrock Leadership Program is as follows:

 - 23 April 2020: Release of this Announcement of Opportunity (AO) to the astronomical community.